iantdwalker/SpotNewMusic/README.md

 # SpotNewMusic
-An Angular SPA started in 2019 that will help to discover new music artists and genres using the public Spotify web API.
+An Angular SPA that will help to discover new music artists and genres using the public Spotify web API.
 Still in active development.

 # Build & Run
 The project is currently deployed as a Microsoft Azure Static Web App with an embeded Azure Fuction API.
 To run both locally via the Azure emulator: